Logan (film character): Appearance

 Speaking on why the classic comic book costume of Wolverine has never been worn onscreen, the director James Mangold believed the yellow costume has never made sense in any X-Men movie and seemed out of character, stating, 'Finding the rationale for a uniform when the character disdains self-promotion, why he would put on some outfit that promotes himself as some kind of hero?
 The flesh and blood character is very loyal to that iconoclastic rebel who doesn't seem to be the first to don spandex. [...] who puts a special branded outfit on when they do good deeds?
 And why?
 The only reason you do it is so you can have some sort of trademarked claim and get credit for what you did.
 Nothing seems less Wolverine-like than the desire to put on a trademarked outfit, particularly canary yellow, [...]
 Essentially, it's something that lives on the page and I'm not sure could live anywhere else.'
+Deadpool & Wolverine (2024) marked the first time Jackman had worn a comics-accurate suit on-screen, with Jackman stating that he was surprised he had gone so long filming without ever having worn it once, stating "it looks so good, it feels so good."